markusenglund/great-circle-map/README.md

 Projecting a 3-dimensional sphere onto a 2-dimensional screen always creates distortions.
 Most world maps use the Mercator projection or something similar.
 These projections tend to have large distortions around the polar regions.
-Distances look much bigger than they actually are near the poles, while they look relatively small around the equator.
+Distances look bigger than they really are near the poles, and relatively smaller around the equator.
 People tend to be particularly confused by how the shortest route between two cities like Dubai and Los Angeles goes via the north pole, despite the fact that both of these cities are situated pretty far south.
 It makes a lot more sense when you look at an orthographic projection.

 <img src="http://i67.tinypic.com/104gehu.jpg" />